Being & Thought

 Creative outlet

-Beyond its technical role, Being & Thought functions as a creative outlet.
-It allows me to explore interests in literature, art, and music, practise skills like drawing, and deliberately expose myself to ideas and domains I might not otherwise encounter.
-The site grows alongside those interests, rather than being constrained by a fixed format.
+Beyond its technical role, Being & Thought functions as a creative outlet, allowing me to explore interests in literature, art, and music, practise skills like drawing, and deliberately expose myself to ideas and domains I might not otherwise encounter.

 Art